-An infirmary for women is located in McDaniel Hall and one for men in Old Main.
+Infirmaries for both men and women are located in Old Main.
 An adequate nursing staff is available at all times and infirmary privileges are granted to each student without charge for a period not to exceed seven days in any school year.
-Announcement has been made of the gift of an Infirmary by Dr. and Mrs. William J. Thompson of New York City, the same to be erected as soon as regulations permit.
+Announcement has been made of the gift of an Infirmary by Mrs. William J. Thompson and the late Dr. Thompson of New York City, the same to be erected as soon as regulations permit.
 Modern and adequate physical education facilities for women are to be found in BLANCHE WARD GYMNASIUM.
-GILL GYMNASIUM (1939), named for Colonel Robert J. Gill, '10, has a main playing floor eighty by one hundred fifteen feet with folding bleachers seating one thousand.
-Ample lockers and shower rooms are provided as well as rooms for the Department of Physical Education and Intercollegiate Athletics.
-HOFFA ATHLETIC FIELD is the location of intercollegiate sports.
+THE GILL GYMNASIUM (1939), named for Colonel Robert J. Gill, '10, has a main playing floor eighty by one hundred fifteen feet with folding bleachers seating one thousand.
+Ample lockers and shower rooms are provided as well as rooms for the Departments of Physical Education and Intercollegiate Athletics.
+ATHLETIC FIELD is the location of intercollegiate sports.
 HARVEY STONE PARK is a beautiful tract of five acres with an amphitheater and a covered pavilion.
 A nine-hole golf course, two playing fields, and nine tennis courts are available for student use.